 Right now the frontrunner for Apple Car construction is said to be LG and Canadian auto-parts manufacturer Magna.
 Magna has manufacturing plants all over the world, so it's not clear which ones would be used to build the Apple Car.

-Earlier this year it was reported that Hyundai was the frontrunner for Apple Car, though it's since been reported that Hyundai isn't particularly interested in developing a car under someone else's name.
+Earlier reports suggested that Hyundai was the frontrunner for Apple Car, though it's since been reported that Hyundai isn't particularly interested in developing a car under someone else's name.
 For reasons subsidiary Kia was brought on board as a replacement — with the goal reportedly being to produce the Apple Car at its plant in Georgia.

 Unfortunately talks broke down after news of the potential deal leaked, with Apple "pausing" talks and looking elsewhere.
 There have been reports that the Kia deal isn't completely dead, though we haven't heard anything positive on that front in the months since.

 Ming-Chi Kuo has also claimed that Apple was partnering up with Hyundai to use its E-GMP battery electric vehicle platform.
 That will form the basis of the Apple Car's first chassis.
 Apple was also said to be considering partnerships with General Motors and European car maker PSA, who may help the Apple Car launch in international markets.

 Apple Car: What it would look like